Crystallographic Challenges in Microscopy of Multidomain Spinel Materials: Results

 In Figure \ref{fig:cases}, we present four different cases.
 In Figure \ref{fig:cases}a, the interface between $A_{1}$ and $C_{2}$ forms a discontinuity only in the $(\bar{1}1\bar{1})$ type fringes; in Figure \ref{fig:cases}b, the $A_{1}$ and $D_{2}$ interface forms a discontinuity only in the $(\bar{1}11)$ type fringes; in Figure \ref{fig:cases}c, the $A_{1}$ and $B_{2}$ interface forms a discontinuity in both $(\bar{1}1\bar{1})$ and $(\bar{1}11)$ type fringes; and in Figure \ref{fig:cases}d, the $A_{1}$ and $A_{2}$ interface filtered images remain continuous for both $(\bar{1}1\bar{1})$ and $(\bar{1}11)$ type fringes.
 These four cases make up the four profiles within which all interface boundaries fall.

 In Figure~\ref{fig:100_Interface_Example}c--f, the STEM–HAADF image is filtered only for the two spinel spatial frequencies: one filtered image isolates the $(\bar{1}1\bar{1})$ type component, and the other isolates the $(\bar{1}11)$ type component.
-In Figure~\ref{fig:cases}, we apply the same two spinel filters, but additionally select the DRX-like spatial frequency, indexed at the parent-lattice $(\bar{2}2\bar{2})$ and $(\bar{2}22)$ positions, corresponding to the higher-frequency lattice fringes observed near the interface.
-This DRX frequency component is present across the image and, if not suppressed, overlaps with the spinel fringes, obscuring its localization in disrupted spinel regions.
-To enable visualization of the DRX-like fringes specifically at interfaces and boundaries, we suppress its contribution within regions that exhibit clear spinel ordering.
+In Figure~\ref{fig:cases}, we apply the same two spinel filters, but additionally select the DRX-like spatial frequency, indexed at the parent-lattice $(\bar{2}2\bar{2})$ and $(\bar{2}22)$ positions, corresponding to the higher-frequency lattice fringes.
+This DRX frequency component is present throughout the image and, if not suppressed, overlaps with the spinel fringes.
+To facilitate the visualization of the ordered spinel domains, we suppress the DRX contribution within regions that exhibit clear spinel ordering, allowing the DRX-like fringes to remain visible only at the interfaces.
+Supplementary Figure S30 compares Fourier-filtered images generated with and without this selective suppression.
+In both cases, the discontinuities in the spinel-ordering frequencies remain clearly identifiable and lead to the same interface classification.
 Figures~\ref{fig:cases}a--\ref{fig:cases}c show that the selected DRX-like frequency appears as white fringes in the slanted \{100\} interface region.
 In Figure~\ref{fig:cases}c, corresponding to the $A_{1}$-$B_{2}$ boundary shown earlier in Figure \ref{fig:100_Interface_Example}, the DRX-like fringes are visible in both the $(\bar{1}1\bar{1})$ and $(\bar{1}11)$ filtered images.

 The STEM-HAADF simulations of Figures~\ref{fig:cases}a--\ref{fig:cases}d show top and bottom regions displaying single spinel variant orderings along the [110] direction.
 As in Figure~\ref{fig:100_Interface_Example}, variations in HAADF intensity arise from the projection of pure and mixed $16d/16c$ columns across the interface.